MicrosoftDocs/PowerShell-Docs/gallery/how-to/getting_support/bootstrapping_nuget_proivder_and_exe.md

     + CategoryInfo          : InvalidOperation: (:) [Find-Module], InvalidOperationException
    + FullyQualifiedErrorId : CouldNotInstallNuGetProvider,Find-Module

-PS C:\> Find-Module -Repository PSGallery -Verbose -Name Contoso
+PS> Find-Module -Repository PSGallery -Verbose -Name Contoso

 NuGet provider is required to continue
 PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
 The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or